dvklopfenstein/pmidcite/README.md

 TOP 22882545 .. .A...
 63 2 2013    25  0  24 au[03](P J N de Bruyn) Killer whale ecotypes: is there a global model?
 TOP 20050301 R. .A...
 70 2 2009    43  0  25 au[05](Andrew D Foote) Ecological, morphological and genetic divergence of sympatric North Atlantic killer whale populations.
 ```

+### 5) Create ASCII plots
+The code used to create the scatter plots is adapted from https://github.com/dzerbino/ascii_plots for use with *pmidcite*.

 ## Setup